 Table of Content

-1. Carry a Map:
+1. Carry a Map

-It is true that not all the small temples, beautiful villages and tiny towns in Nepal are mapped.
-But it will not harm you if you carry a reliable map while you are exploring this mystical city where every place carries its own legend.
+Not every map list small temples, beautiful villages and tiny towns in Nepal.
+But it will not harm you if you carry a reliable map while you are exploring.
+As every place in this mystical city carries its own legend.

-2. Ask a Local:
+2. Ask a Local

-If you have a local friend from Kathmandu, it is a good idea to ask for his suggestions for finding a great spot for you to explore.
+If you have a local friend from Kathmandu, it is a good idea to ask for his suggestions to find a great spot to explore.
 Ask them how you can reach there and what may be an ideal time for the visit.

-If you meet some locals around the spot you can try communicating with them.
+If you meet some locals around the spot you can try to communicate with them.
 Listen to these people; listen to their stories and to their advice.

-Learn some of these Basic Nepali words to interact with the locals..
+Learn some of these Basic Nepali words to interact with the locals.

 It is normal to give an animal sacrifice in temples, especially during the festive season.
-Other times, you may not see much lavish Pooja and well decorated people, but you will get your space to explore the beautiful architecture or the stunning views.
+Other times, you may not see much lavish Pooja and well-decorated people.
+But you will get your space to explore the beautiful architecture or the stunning views.